ddoodev/discordoo/README.md

 ## About
 Discordoo is a Discord API library interface.
 It was built from ground-up to provide better APIs, both internal and external.

 In general, Discordoo was designed to be completely modular.
-Each thing, such as Gateway provider or cache storage can be replaced with anything you have written/installed from npm.
+Each thing, such as gateway provider or cache storage can be replaced with anything you have written/installed from npm.

 Moreover, we designed Discordoo to be easy to use.
 For example, you don't need to use non-sense